-Certain functions within Advanced Functions, such as Thread Grabber, Test Mode, etc., will not apply to daily sewing operations.
-This Chapter will, however, offer a brief explanation of those functions.
+Certain functions within Advanced Features, such as Thread Grabber, Test Mode, etc., will not apply to daily sewing operations, and have not been covered yet.
+Here is a brief explanation of those functions.

 Thread breaks

 Normally used for maintenance operations.
 It displays which needles experienced thread breaks, the number of breaks, etc.